 SH: Going back to what Jake said about donk and gabber, that’s kind of like one of our biggest influences, because me and Ellis are from Barnsley, so we’ve just grown up on that “thump thump thump thump” sound.
 That song on our album ‘Loch Ness’, that’s like a piss-take on gabber, we just tried to make gabber-punk almost just by going, “gibber dibber, gibber dibber bah bah bah bah”, you know what I mean? (laughs)

-Well that’s great that you’ve mentioned the album because Existential Bread clearly puts the bands personality on full display.
-When did the writing process for the record start, and what is the inspiration behind it?
+Well the album Existential Bread clearly puts the bands personality on full display.
+When did the writing process for the record start, and what was the inspiration behind it?

 SH: It started as soon as we formed in 2017, and I say there’s about 6 songs on the album that are from day one of us being a band.